-Management has evaluated subsequent events through July 31, 2020, the date on which the financial statements were available to be issued.
-Except as disclosed in Note 12, management has determined that there were no other material events that would require recognition or disclosure in the Organization's financial statements through this date.
+Management has evaluated subsequent events through June 21, 2021, the date on which the financial statements were available to be issued.
+Management has determined that there were no material events that would require recognition or disclosure in the Organization's financial statements through this date.